AllenSpike/CPDR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Cancer Drug Personalized Recommendation (CDPR)
+# Cancer Personalized Drug Recommendation (CPDR)

 <!-- badges: start -->
 <!-- badges: end -->

-A recommendation system of personalized drugs for patients with cancer by reversing robust individual disease signatures
+A recommendation tool of personalized drugs for patients with cancer by reversing individual disease signatures

 ## Installation